 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 A Christmas Bird Count has been held in Madison since 1936.
 Madison Audubon Society has promoted the Great Backyard Bird Count since 1998, and Bird Banding Day since 2000.
-Madison Audubon and Friends of Cherokee Marsh held Swift Night Out events in 2017.
+Madison Audubon and Friends of Cherokee Marsh held Swift Night Out events in 2017 and 2018.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 Volunteers work with Madison Parks, UW Nelson Institute, and local Friends of parks groups to offer family and kid friendly nature outings every week.
 Weekly nature outings with kids in the Sherman Middle School Nature Explorer program continued in 2017, and a number of other after-school and summer kids’ program initiatives were offered with assistance from Madison Audubon Society, Madison School and Community Recreation, and other Madison FUN (Friends of Urban Nature) partner groups.
-Their monthly Bird and Nature Outings were expanded in 2017 to include a monthly hikes at Owen and Edna Taylor Conservation Parks, again increasing awareness among regular participants, and creating more opportunity to reach additional people.
+The Madison FUN monthly Bird and Nature Outings have been expanded and now include a monthly hike at eight natural areas in the city, with two hikes every weekend.
+These hikes increase awareness among regular participants, and provide an "entry" for others to become nature enthusiasts and stewards.